utdata/icj-class/bootstrap/bootstrap-class-03.md

 Now let's change the background color.

-- Add this as to your `styles.scss` file under the them color declaration:
+- Add this as to your `styles.scss` file under the theme color declaration:

 ```scss
 $body-bg: #ededed;